HIV prevention

 Where can I get a HIV test and what’s involved?

-At Birmingham LGBT we offer HIV rapid testing which give results given in just a few minutes.
+At Birmingham LGBT we offer rapid HIV testing which gives a result in just a few minutes.

 Please call and speak to a member of the sexual health team for a test on 0121 643 0821.